flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 #### Revisioned boot process

 In March 2011, a hacker known by the name 'GeoHot' broke the security of `metldr`, thereby compromising the authenticity of subsequent loaders.
-Thus, Sony retaliated by issuing security updates in their hardware and software.
+Thus, Sony retaliated by issuing security updates for both their hardware and software.
 These fixes are further discussed in the 'Anti-piracy' section of this article.

 ### Visual Shell